Matsumoto Travel Tips

 In Matsumoto, the city center is easy to explore on foot.
 Matsumoto Castle is just a 15-minute walk from the main train station.
 If you prefer cycling, you can rent a bike for free at several locations, including the M Wing Building near the station, the Matsumoto City Museum by the castle, and various local shops and hotels.

 For sightseeing, hop on the Town Sneaker buses—special loop buses designed for tourists.
 A single ride costs 200 yen, or you can purchase a 1-day pass for 500 yen, which includes a 10% discount at Matsumoto Castle.
 Buses run every 20–30 minutes, except for the south line, which runs once an hour.
-Regular city buses are also available.
+There are also regular city buses available.

 Attractions